Devaaron7/Education-Website/README.md

 This is a project I created to teach me all the different types of services needed to create & launch a web application with features.

+I worked with a fellow programmer (Kyle) to build and deploy the website.
+You can find his Github here - https://github.com/kyle123c

 The app (located here - https://devaaron7.github.io/Education-Website/) allows for basic file sharing between two users ( Teacher & Student).

 Current Features: